September 14, 2009: Del Potro stuns Federer in five-set US Open final

 In the final, Federer faced Juan Martin del Potro of Argentina.
 The two players had met six times already, and the Swiss had always prevailed.
-In their first five encounters, the Argentine had not managed to win a single set, and in the 2009 Australian Open final he had been punished by the Maestro 6-3, 6-0, 6-0.
-However, their most recent encounter in the Roland-Garros semi-finals, had not been so easy for Federer — who had to battle five sets to go past “The Tower” (3-6, 7-6, 2-6, 6-1, 6-4).
+In their first five encounters, the Argentine had not managed to win a single set, and in the 2009 Australian Open quarter-final he had been punished by the maestro 6-3, 6-0, 6-0.
+However, their most recent encounter in the Roland-Garros semi-finals had not been so easy for Federer — who had to battle five sets to go past “The Tower” (3-6, 7-6, 2-6, 6-1, 6-4).
 Furthermore, in the US Open semi-finals del Potro made a strong impression by crushing Nadal, 6-2, 6-2, 6-2.

 In the first set, del Potro — obviously tight at the beginning of his first Grand Slam final — had a slow start.
-Against an experienced player like Federer, he was instantly punished; not only did the favorite take the first set 6-3, but he also broke his opponent’s serve early in the second set.
-It seemed like the Maestro was going for an easy win.
-Maybe that thought actually crossed Federer’s mind, as, in the middle of this second set, he started making a few loose mistakes, playing with his opponent, making a few useless dropshots.
+Against an experienced player like Federer, he was instantly punished; not only did the favourite take the first set 6-3, but he also broke his opponent’s serve early in the second set.
+It seemed like he was going for an easy win.
+Maybe that thought actually crossed Federer’s mind, as, in the middle of this second set, he started making a few loose mistakes, playing with his opponent, making a few poor dropshots.
 It was just enough for del Potro to obtain a few break points and gain in confidence.
 When the world No 1 served for the set, “The Tower” blasted two extraordinary forehand winners to break Federer’s serve for the first time.
 A whole new match now began.
 Del Potro was now on fire.
 His serves were huge, and few people had ever hit such powerful forehands before.
 Federer was now forced to battle, and although he managed to lead two sets to one, he was pushed into a tie-break in the fourth set.
 In this tie-break, Federer gave del Potro the mini-break with a double fault, and the Argentine showed no mercy on his own serves : two sets all.

 Seizing the momentum, del Potro broke Federer at the start of the decider and soon, he was up, 3-0.
 Although it was his first major final, he showed no signs of nerves when he had to serve for the match.
-He won this last game to love to sreal an unexpected and spectacular win 3-6, 7-6, 4-6, 7-6, 6-2.
+He won this last game to love to seal an unexpected and spectacular win 3-6, 7-6, 4-6, 7-6, 6-2.

 “To win in five against Federer makes it even more special,” said del Potro, according to The New York Times.
 “Of course I knew it was going to be very difficult, and in a way, it makes it better that it was difficult.”